petru-robu/GBDT/README.md

 ## Running instructions

-Just run the makefile and the the executable:
+Just run the makefile and the executable:

 ```bash
 make